 The ability to turn text into sound is another modern EdTech superpower.
 Text-to-speech (TTS) tools help children who have difficulties reading standard print.

 Not long ago, these students had to rely on cumbersome solutions like listening to a book on CD or using specialized software.
 The synthesized voices were unnatural and grating.
 Students often missed out on regular classroom activities.

 Today, app-based tools let these students join their peers side-by-side in the classroom.
 Devices like iPads come with built-in tools like Speak Screen, Speak Selection, and VoiceOver.
 (See details above.)

 Touchscreens with robust handwriting recognition help students with fine motor skill challenges more legibly share their ideas on the classroom display.
-Other great edtech communication tools for special ed students include:
+Other great EdTech communication tools for students with certain needs include:

 Like most other areas of our lives, when it comes to special education needs, there’s usually an app for it.
 The appification of assisted learning technology is a massive step forward in the effort to achieve inclusion for students with special needs.

-From the Co:Writer® app for writing assistance to Learn with Rufus, an app that helps students understand social cues, special ed teachers today have more ways than ever to empower their students.
-Common Sense Media offers a big list of vetted options to get you started.
+From the Co:Writer® app for writing assistance to Learn with Rufus, an app that helps students understand social cues.
+Students with certain needs today have more ways than ever to be empowered.
+And for more suggested apps, Common Sense Media offers a big list of vetted options to get you started.